The Toolchain Sprawl Problem in Neocloud Infrastructure

 Itential focuses on helping enterprises connect systems instead of replacing them.
 That matters for organizations working across a limited set of vendors while also trying to support older systems and newer platforms at the same time.

 The company’s approach is built for connector ecosystems, and the connectivity teams responsible for making those ecosystems work.
 Rather than forcing a complete rebuild, it helps organizations coordinate existing tools across different environments.
+Teams require smoother deployment cycles without hitting integration bottlenecks inside their daily data pipelines.

 This reflects a larger shift in cloud computing.
 More enterprises are realizing they may need something beyond the standard model offered by cloud infrastructure providers and cloud operators.
 That is one reason the idea of a neocloud provider is gaining attention.
 It suggests a way to support flexibility without depending entirely on traditional hyperscalers.